SoftwareAG/c8y-docs/src/documents/guides/users-guide/LoRa.html.md

 In the functionalities, define how this device type should behave:

-- **Send measurement**: creates a measurement whenever the value is changed
+- **Send measurement**: creates a measurement with the decoded value
 - **Raise alarm**: creates an alarm if the value is not equal to zero
-- **Send event**: creates an event whenever the value is changed
+- **Send event**: creates an event with the decoded value
-- **Update managed object**: updates a fragment in a managed object whenever the value is changed
+- **Update managed object**: updates a fragment in a managed object with the decoded value

 You can also have a nested structure with several values within a measurement, event or managed object fragment.
 In case of a measurement all the properties of the same type will be merged to create a nested structure.
 In case of an event or a managed object all the properties with the same fragment are merged to create a nested structure.
 (Also refer to the [example](#nested-structure-example) of a nested structure for a "Position" device type below.)